 - Positive thinking allows individuals who have suffered from addiction to see the real cause of their suffering

 Living a happy and positive life often takes a conscious effort.
-Below are our five tips for living happily:
+Below are our five best tips for living happily.

 We get it, it’s easier said than done.
 And sometimes, you may need to give yourself a few moments to process thoughts and feelings when something goes wrong.
 But, once you’ve collected your feelings, looking for an optimistic viewpoint when things look like a bad situation can truly give you a better vantage point.
 Ask yourself: